-Memorabilia on these graves must be reasonable and in keeping with the character of the Cemeteries and their surroundings (see paragraph 5.7 below).
-All memorabilia will be subject to the approval of the Environmental Services Manager or their delegated staff.
+Memorabilia on these graves must be reasonable and in keeping with the character of the cemeteries and their surroundings (see paragraph 5.7 below).
+All memorabilia will be subject to the approval of Bereavement Services.

 Memorials within this section shall be: